-Modern office technology is breaking down office barriers left and right.
-With the proper tools, workers can perform their daily duties anytime, anywhere.
-This trend is prompting businesses to hire remote workers in order to find the talent they need without being limited by geographical location.
-Unfortunately, finding a good candidate for a remote worker is easier said than done.
+Modern office technology makes it possible for workers can perform their daily duties anytime, anywhere.
+Hiring remote workers makes sense; employers get the talent they need without being limited by geographical location or having to supply a workstation.
+Unfortunately, finding a good candidate is not a given.

-To help you get the best help for your remote needs, we’ve assembled a list of questions that you should consider asking anyone who you’re considering for a remote position.
+Here are some questions that you should consider asking anyone you’re interviewing for a remote position.

-Sometimes one of the easiest ways to judge whether an employee can perform well remotely is if they have experience doing so.
-If this is their first attempt at working remotely, it’s not necessarily a deal-breaker either.
-You should consider their qualifications and reliability above all else.
-Eventually, any remote worker will grow accustomed to the specific demands of their position, and if they can form good remote working habits, it’s likely that they can be counted on to perform with minimal supervision.
+One of the easiest ways to judge whether an employee can perform well remotely is if they have experience doing so, but it’s not necessarily a deal-breaker.
+Consider both their qualifications and experience.
+A qualified remote worker will quickly grow accustomed to the specific demands of their position, and if they can form good remote working habits, you’ll have an employee you can count on.

-The remote worker requires a particular skill set in order to succeed.
-They need to be able to adapt to new technology solutions, and they should have some experience working with online collaboration tools.
-Solutions like email, cloud computing, Voice over Internet Protocol (VoIP), and instant messaging should all be first on their list of qualifications.
+As well as the tools he or she will need for the job, the remote worker needs to be able to adapt to new technology solutions, and they should have some experience working with online collaboration tools like email, cloud computing, Voice over Internet Protocol (VoIP), and instant messaging.

-If you’re hiring a remote worker, it’s reasonable to ask them about the environment that they will be working in.
-After all, you’re responsible for ensuring that it’s cohesive to the overall success of the employee’s remote work experience.
-The home office should contain minimal distractions, but should include the technology needed to facilitate productivity.
-You should ask about their Internet connection, minimum technology requirements for the required position, etc.
+If you’re hiring a remote worker, it’s reasonable to ask them about the environment they work in, because it should be conducive to the success of the employee’s remote work experience.
+It should include the technology needed to facilitate productivity, and minimal distractions.
+Be ready with minimum technology requirements for the required position, broadband, etc.

-Remote workers will often be tempted to waste time while out of the office on streaming services like Netflix or Hulu, or they may just get caught up in chores and other everyday occurrences.
-You should be able to count on remote workers to have a relatively consistent schedule.
+Remote workers need to to be able to self- regulate their hours.
+This is a skill that experienced remote workers acquire to survive.
 Ask them about their daily routines, when they take lunch, and what their habits are during the day.
-You need to ensure that your remote workers will be available when you need them to be.
+You need to ensure that your remote workers will produce, and be available when you need them to be.

-If a remote worker runs into trouble somewhere on a project, can they be expected to troubleshoot the issue and properly resolve it?
+If a remote worker runs into trouble somewhere on a project, can they troubleshoot the issue and resolve it efficiently?
 Remote workers don’t have the advantage of being in an office full of people who might have answers for them.
-Instead, they should have the tools (and be prepared) to contact the person who can help them, whether it’s your in-house IT department or an outsourced IT provider.
+Remote workers should have the tools to contact the person who can help them, whether it’s your in-house IT department or an outsourced IT provider.
+We can help.